-- Preheat oven to 425°F. Set aside a lined or greased muffin tray.
+- Preheat oven to 350°F. Set aside a lined or greased muffin tray.

-- Whisk together oat flour, all purpose flour, almond flour, oats, baking powder, cinnamon, and nutmeg.
+- Whisk together oat flour, tapioca flour, almond flour, oats, baking powder, cinnamon, and nutmeg.

-- In a separate bowl, mix together mashed bananas, maple syrup, soy milk, vinegar, and vanilla extract.
+- In a separate bowl, mix together mashed bananas, grated carrots, maple syrup, soy milk, vinegar, and vanilla extract.

 - Add flour mixture into wet ingredients and mix until combined.
-Let the batter rest for about 10 minutes.
+Fold in walnuts and raisins.
+Let the batter rest for 10-15 minutes.

 - Scoop batter into muffin cups, filling all the way.
-Bake at 425°F for 7 minutes, then reduce heat to 350°F and bake another 20-22 minutes or until a toothpick inserted in the center of a muffin comes out clean.
+Bake for 25-30 minutes or until a toothpick inserted in the center of a muffin comes out clean.